HomeOffBeatHiking For Beginners: 7 Tips And Tricks

 4. The Food to Eat Before a Hike

-Whether planning a day hike or an overnight backpacking trip, the food type makes all the difference.
+Whether planning a day hike or an overnight backpacking trip, the type of food makes all the difference.
 Here are some diet tips before a hike to maximise time in the great outdoors!

-• Start with a solid breakfast: Eat a hearty breakfast before hitting the trail to fuel up.
+• Start with a solid breakfast: Eat a hearty breakfast before hitting the trail to fuel up for the day.
 Some good options include oatmeal with fruit, whole grain toast with peanut butter, or eggs and bacon.

-• Pack some snacks: Pack some snacks to keep the energy up while hiking.
+• Pack some snacks: Bring snacks to keep your energy up while hiking.
 Good options include energy bars, trail mix, fruit, or nuts.

-• Bring a lunch: Carry along a lunch if the plan is to hike for more than a few hours.
+• Bring a lunch: Pack a lunch if you plan to hike for more than a few hours.
 A sandwich or wrap with some fruit or veggies makes a tremendous hike-friendly lunch.

 5. What to Wear During a Hike